-Gardens Mothers Work For It - Program Given by Children of Public School 101
+Children of Public School 101

-Seventy mothers attended the February meeting of the Forest Hills Gardens Mothers' Club, which was held at Public School 101, on Monday afternoon, Feb.
-19. The vice-president, Mrs. James A. Corscaden, was in the chair in the absence of Mrs. Lawrence F. Abbott, president.
-Promptly at 3 o'clock, the kindergarten children began their attractive entertainment, which was followed by a delightful program of songs, recitations, folk dancing and dramatization of stories, by the first, second and third year scholars.
-The whole program was under the supervision of Miss Beatrice Wilson, and reflected great credit upon Miss Wilson and the other teachers who assisted her.
+Seventy mothers attended the February meeting of the rest Hills Gardens Mothers' Club, which was held at Public col 101, on Monday afternoon, Feb.
+19. The vice-president, James A. Corscaden, was in the chair in the absence Mrs. Lawrence F. Abbott, president.
+Promptly at 3 o'clock, kindergarten children began their attractive entertainment, the was followed by a delightful program of songs, recitated the first, and third year scholars.
+The whole program was meet the supervision of Miss Beatrice Wilson, and reflected credit upon Miss Wilson and the other teachers who seed her.

-After the mothers had expressed their thanks to the teachers by an enthusiastic vote, the club proceeded with the regular business.
-The treasurer, Mrs. Roger Williams, reported the deposit of \$50 skating money-the nucleus of a fund with which the mothers hope to build a permanent pond in the Gardens, such a pond to provide a place for skating whenever there is freezing weather.
-Mrs. Corscaden made an earnest plea for all the mothers to join the club, so that it may become an effective aid in securing the new building soon.
-The members promised to go to the City Hall when the question comes up for consideration before the Board of Estimate and Apportionment.
+After the mothers had expressed their thanks to the teachers an enthusiastic vote, the club proceeded with the regular mass.
+The treasurer, Mrs. Roger Williams, reported the rosit of \$50 skating money-the nucleus of a fund with the mothers hope to build a permanent pond in the mothers, such a pond to provide a place for skating whenever there is freezing weather.
+Mrs. Corscaden made an earnest for all the mothers to join the club, so that it may become effective aid in securing the new building soon.
+The mempromised to go to the City Hall when the question comes for consideration before the Board of Estimate and Apparent.

-Mrs. Lyman Beecher Stowe reported on the noted educators who will lecture to the club members and friends for the benefit of the playground fund.
-The first lecture will take place in the Church-in-the-Gardens in April, the name of the lecturer and exact date to be announced later.
+Mrs. Lyman Beecher Stowe reported on the noted educators will lecture to the club members and friends for the ment of the playground fund.
+The first lecture will take to the church-in-the-Gardens in April, the name of the course and exact date to be announced later.